 VWS for AFB-Smear Microscopy

-The Ventilated Workstation (VWS) was developed by the Global Laboratory Initiative working group of the Stop TB Partnership, WHO, the Union, FIND, CDC, GERMFREE and other partner organizations.
-The Ventilated Workstation is designed for AFB-smear microscopy in developing regions.
+The Ventilated Workstation (VWS) was developed by the Global Laboratory Initiative working group that included the Stop TB Partnership, WHO, the Union, FIND, CDC, Germfree and other partner organizations.
+The Ventilated Workstation is specially designed for AFB-smear microscopy in developing regions.

 Complete units available include exhaust blower and duct.
 Multiple units can be shipped disassembled to reduce freight cost.
 Units are also available with an optional HEPA exhaust filter and fan for Class I BSC operation (Biological Safety Cabinet).
 VWS is offered Ducted or Unducted.

 More about the Ventilated Workstation (VWS) Project According to the Report ‘GLI Update: Ventilated Workstation’ by Pawan Angra, MS, PhD, 7th National Conference on Laboratory Aspects of Tuberculosis, June 14, 2011, APHL TB Conference 2011: “Properly performed sputum smear examination is still the best technique to diagnose the infectious cases” and is the cheapest method.
 Standard protocol would generally require that these procedures be performed in a Biological Safety Cabinet (BSC), however in many locations where critical AFB-smear microscopy is performed, there are impediments to traditional BSC operation such as cost, certification, and maintenance– particularly true in certain developing and remote regions.